akka/akka/akka-docs/rst/scala/cluster-metrics.rst

 Metrics extension periodically publishes current snapshot of the cluster metrics to the node system event bus.

-The publication period is controlled by the ``akka.cluster.metrics.collector.sample-period`` setting.
+The publication interval is controlled by the ``akka.cluster.metrics.collector.sample-interval`` setting.

-The payload of the ``akka.cluster.metrics.ClusterMetricsChanged`` event will contain latest metrics of the node as well as other cluster member nodes metrics gossip which was received during the collector sample period.
+The payload of the ``akka.cluster.metrics.ClusterMetricsChanged`` event will contain latest metrics of the node as well as other cluster member nodes metrics gossip which was received during the collector sample interval.

 You can subscribe your metrics listener actors to these events in order to implement custom node lifecycle
 ::